insights

 • Intensifying suicidal behavior

-• Heightened risk for severe mental illness5
+• Heightened risk for severe mental illness

 Moreover, men are more likely to focus on the body’s physical symptoms (tiredness, irritability) and exhibit externalized behaviors (anger, substance use, risk-taking) that may not be recognized as by-products of mental health conditions.3 Because of this, men’s mental health issues may be hidden or overlooked, and often go unrecognized and undiagnosed.3

-Consistent evidence has been found worldwide suggesting that men are far less likely to seek help for mental health challenges, irrespective of age, nationality, or ethnic or racial background.3 Globally, the rate of male suicide is two times that of females,3 and males fare poorly on indices of substance misuse, risk taking–related injury, conduct problems, violence, and aggression.1
+Consistent evidence has been found worldwide suggesting that men are far less likely to seek help for mental health challenges, irrespective of age, nationality, or ethnic or racial background.3 Globally, the rate of male suicide is two times that of females,7 and males fare poorly on indices of substance misuse, risk taking–related injury, conduct problems, violence, and aggression.1

-Studies also show strong associations between alcohol abuse, depression, and suicidal behavior interacting with biological factors in men as well as alcohol consumption being used as a coping strategy for depression.4,6 This is supported by higher prevalence rates of substance use disorders in men.4 How can functional medicine clinicians utilize the therapeutic encounter to identify mental illness in men and develop personalized treatment plans that will engage them on their path to wellness?
+Studies also show strong associations between alcohol abuse, depression, and suicidal behavior interacting with biological factors in men as well as alcohol consumption being used as a coping strategy for depression.5,8 This is supported by higher prevalence rates of substance use disorders in men.5 How can functional medicine clinicians utilize the therapeutic encounter to identify mental illness in men and develop personalized treatment plans that will engage them on their path to wellness?

 Lifestyle Interventions for Men: Personalizing Treatment Plans

-Evidence suggests that men will seek out and participate in health services when they are designed and delivered in ways that align with their preferences and interests.3,7 For example, activities that draw men together and that offer a context for integrating mental health promotion include sports, hobbies (gardening, woodworking, car mechanics), and other interests (mountain biking, surfing).3 Clinicians may consider tailoring lifestyle interventions to the unique patient, including physical exercise, enhanced nutrition, healthy sleep habits, and self-care.
-There is strong evidence that regular physical activity reduces anxiety and depression as well as ameliorating stress.8
+Evidence suggests that men will seek out and participate in health services when they are designed and delivered in ways that align with their preferences and interests.3,9 For example, activities that draw men together and that offer a context for integrating mental health promotion include sports, hobbies (gardening, woodworking, car mechanics), and other interests (mountain biking, surfing).3 Clinicians may consider tailoring lifestyle interventions to the unique patient, including physical exercise, enhanced nutrition, healthy sleep habits, and self-care.
+Clinical strategies that include nutrition interventions have potentially powerful mental health impacts.10,11 In addition, there is strong evidence that regular physical activity reduces anxiety and depression as well as ameliorating stress.12-14

 • Peer support/social connectedness